 CCC Sprandi-Polkowice (Pol)

 The Polish team have become an unmistakable part of the professional peloton, predominantly because of their unmissable bright orange jerseys.
-However, the team has plenty of class in its ranks too and they have 15 wins to their name already this season with Maciej Paterski claiming five of them.
+Jan Tratnik, the Slovenian time-trial champion who has four wins to his name in 2018, will lead the team.

 Team Novo Nordisk is the first professional cycling team to be made up wholly by riders who have Type 1 diabetes.
 They have a collection of cyclists from around the world including British cyclist Sam Brand.

 The all-Belgian outfit are, unsurprisingly, made up of riders brought up on the northern Classics style of racing which should serve them well on the testing Prudential RideLondon-Surrey Classic course.